 - a chief priest; specif., the chief priest of the ancient Jewish priesthood

-- a person, esp. a man, who is a chief exponent of a philosophy, movement, etc. or an acknowledged leader in some field
+- a person, esp. a man, who is a chief exponent of a philosophy, movement, etc. or an acknowledged leader, or leading expert, in some field

-- Judaism A chief priest, especially of the ancient Levitical priesthood.
+- Judaism The chief priest of the ancient Levitical priesthood.
 By tradition this office was restricted to men.

 - Mormon Church A priest of the Melchizedek order.
 By tradition this office is restricted to men.